mizrael/davidguida.net/src/_posts/2019-09-05-remember-kids-dbcontext-is-not-threadsafe.md

   <cite> <a href="https://docs.microsoft.com/en-us/ef/core/saving/async" target="_blank" rel="noreferrer noopener" aria-label="Asynchronous Saving  (opens in a new tab)">Asynchronous Saving </a></cite>
 </blockquote>

-This basically means that it&#8217;s a very bad idea to share instances of DbContext between classes.
+This basically means that it's a very bad idea to share instances of DbContext between classes.
 Or between instances of the same classes in different threads.

 Using a proper DI container, the solution would be to setup the DbContext with a <a href="https://dotnetcoretutorials.com/2017/03/25/net-core-dependency-injection-lifetimes-explained/" target="_blank" rel="noreferrer noopener" aria-label="Transient lifetime (opens in a new tab)">Transient lifetime</a>: